The Best Boomboxes of the 80s you need to know about

 Sony stereo

-The Sony Walkman BoomboxOpens in a new tab. was the coolest thing on the block when it was released in 1983.
+The Sony Walkman Boombox was the coolest thing on the block when it was released in 1983.
 Its AM/FM radio and cassette player let you take your music wherever you go.

 Plus, the boombox’s large speakers delivered a powerful sound that would get everyone dancing.
 If you’re looking for a blast from the past, don’t miss out on this classic piece of technology.